Navin Ramgoolam: 1984 assault of SSR at Le Reduit

-1997 Albion Gate Macarena Party
+1997 Albion Gate macarena party

 In March 1997 local residents of Albion village complained to the police about a noisy party held at a Labour Party political activist's bungalow.
-Several young women and even an under-age girl had been invited to the Macarena Private Party by the activist and they had to dance and undress to the tunes of Los Del Rio's song "Macarena".
+Several young women and even an under-age girl had been invited to the "Macarena Private Party" by the activist and they had to dance and undress to the tunes of Los Del Rio's song "Macarena".
 One woman escaped from the bungalow where former Prime Minister Navin Ramgoolam and his close associates former MP Iqbal Mallam-Hassam, Air Mauritius executive Nash Mallam-Hassam, and optician Farouk Hossen were also partying and drinking heavily.
 A few days later Ajay Daby, the lawyer who later represented the young women, brandished a black underwear at a public meeting, claiming that it belonged to a well known politician and that it had been recovered on Albion beach.
 Los Del Rio's song "Macarena" was subjected to a ban by the state's radio station MBC following Navin Ramgoolam's orders.
 Within three months the Labour-MMM coalition collapsed.
-The scandal was also known as Albion Gate and Affaire Macarena by the local press.
+The political scandal was also known as Albion Gate and Affaire Macarena by the local press.

+2009 Varma tax evasion and conflict of interest

+In December 2009 Labour Party minister Vasant Bunwaree made revelations in parliament about Yatin Varma, who was then a close associate and campaign manager of then Prime Minister Navin Ramgoolam.
+Bunwaree revealed that Varma had been receiving additional income as the legal counsel of several parastatal institutions although he was already being paid as a member of the National Assembly.
+Bunwaree added that Varma regularly emailed elected ministers which read «I would be grateful if you could kindly consider appointing me as legal advisor on a monthly basis to one of your institutions falling under your responsibility».
+Bunwaree also spoke about a well-known case of tax evasion involving Varma which had been known to members of the National Assembly.
+Despite all of Bunwaree's revelations, Navin Ramgoolam did not investigate or sanction Varma.

+Travel companion Jessica Weber

+In March 2015, Chief Whip Mahen Jhugroo raised a question in the National Assembly about Navin Ramgoolam's young travel companion Jessica Weber for whom the position of "VIP Facilitation Organizer" had been specifically created within the Prime Minister's Office (PMO) since 2013.
+Weber was recruited by Serge Petit, CEO of Airports of Mauritius Ltd without the board's approval.
+Although she benefitted from a government monthly salary of Rs 100,000, minister Xavier-Luc Duval discovered that there was no evidence of any events that she had organised, and there was no justification for her multiple trips with Navin Ramgoolam overseas.